bhaskar24/MOOCs/README.md

 MOOCs
 =====

-This repository contains my solutions to some of the MOOCs that I took.
+This repository contains codes that I wrote while doing exercises and assignments for the MOOCs (Massive online open courses) that I participate in.